Different types of statins have varying effects

-Newswise — We’ve all recently gotten a crash-course in drug repurposing, thanks to near-daily news reports about efforts to identify existing medicines that could help treat COVID-19 in the early phase of the pandemic.
-A team of scientists at the Wyss Institute at Harvard University jumped into the fray in the spring of 2020, applying novel computational drug repurposing approaches to confront the COVID-19 challenge.
-This early work led to the surprising prediction that a some, but not all, types of statins (drugs that are widely prescribed to lower cholesterol) might protect patients against SARS-CoV-2 infection.
-In the flurry of clinical studies being published by other scientists studying COVID-19, some found that statins seemed to reduce mortality in COVID-19 patients, while others found no effect – but these studies did not discriminate between different types of statin drugs.
+Newswise — We've all had a quick lesson in repurposing drugs recently, thanks to almost daily news on efforts to find existing medicines for treating COVID-19 in the early stages of the pandemic.
+The Wyss Institute team at Harvard University joined the fight in spring 2020, using new computational drug repurposing methods to tackle the COVID-19 challenge.
+This early effort led to the surprising forecast that certain types of statins (commonly prescribed cholesterol-lowering drugs) may guard patients against SARS-CoV-2 infection.
+Other researchers studying COVID-19 published a flurry of clinical studies, with some finding that statins reduce mortality in COVID-19 patients, while others found no effect.
+However, these studies did not differentiate between various statin drugs.

-Now, the Wyss team along with collaborators at Stanford University and University of California, San Francisco (UCSF) have confirmed that only a subset of them, including simvastatin (Zocor®) and atorvastatin (Lipitor®), reduce mortality risk in COVID-19 patients.
-The team also demonstrated that simvastatin potently inhibited the virus and reduced the production of inflammatory cytokines, while other statins did not.
+Presently, the Wyss squad, in conjunction with colleagues at Stanford University and University of California, San Francisco (UCSF), have validated that only a portion of these drugs, specifically simvastatin (Zocor®) and atorvastatin (Lipitor®), can decrease the risk of mortality in COVID-19 patients.
+The team further proved that simvastatin vigorously hindered the virus and lowered the generation of inflammatory cytokines, whereas other statins did not.

-“This work helps to illuminate the fact that the biomedical community doesn’t fully understand the mechanisms of action of drugs that are very, very commonly prescribed.
-There’s a lot of work that can be done to study the multiple functions of drugs to discover new uses for existing medications,” said co-first author Megan Sperry, Ph.D., a Postdoctoral Fellow at the Wyss Institute.
-The research is published in PLOS Computational Biology.
+Co-first author Megan Sperry, Ph.D., a Postdoctoral Fellow at the Wyss Institute, stated, "This study sheds light on the fact that the biomedical field lacks a complete understanding of the mechanisms of action of drugs that are widely prescribed.
+There's a significant amount of research that can be carried out to explore the various functions of drugs and identify new applications for existing medications."
+The research has been published in PLOS Computational Biology.

 Predicting potency

-It has been recognized for some time in the field of statin research that even though all statins target an enzyme called HMGCR to reduce cholesterol, different drugs seem to exert different effects on patients.
-But the impetus (and funding) to tease out what exactly those are was lackluster until COVID-19 came along.
-As part of its effort to stem the tide of the pandemic, the United States’ Defense Advanced Research Projects Agency (DARPA) awarded the Wyss Institute $16 million in the spring of 2020 to identify and test FDA-approved drugs that could be repurposed to prevent or treat COVID-19.
-Statins were among the compounds evaluated by the Wyss team using a computational tool they had developed with prior DARPA funding called Network Model for Causality-Aware Discovery (NeMoCAD).
+For some time, statin research has recognized that while all statins reduce cholesterol by targeting an enzyme called HMGCR, different drugs appear to have different effects on patients.
+However, there was a lack of drive (and funding) to uncover exactly what those effects were until the advent of COVID-19.
+In an effort to curb the pandemic, the United States' Defense Advanced Research Projects Agency (DARPA) granted the Wyss Institute $16 million in spring 2020 to identify and test FDA-approved drugs that could be repurposed to prevent or treat COVID-19.
+Using a computational tool called Network Model for Causality-Aware Discovery (NeMoCAD), developed with previous DARPA funding, the Wyss team assessed statins among other compounds.

-NeMoCAD uses a network analysis-based algorithm to predict drugs that could revert a diseased gene network back to a healthy gene network; in this case, gene networks found in tissue samples from COVID-19 patients versus those in healthy patient samples.
-Any drugs that NeMoCAD predicted would be able to convert diseased gene networks into healthy gene networks would then be further tested using cell culture, human Organ Chips, and animal models.
+Using a network analysis-based algorithm, NeMoCAD predicts drugs that can reverse a diseased gene network to a healthy gene network.
+The Wyss team applied this tool to predict drugs that could target gene networks found in tissue samples from COVID-19 patients versus healthy patients.
+NeMoCAD identified drugs that could convert the diseased gene networks to healthy gene networks, and these drugs were then subjected to further testing using cell culture, human Organ Chips, and animal models.

-The researchers analyzed 2,436 drugs with NeMoCAD, and noticed that a subset of statin drugs were among those predicted to restore a COVID-19 state to a healthy state, including simvastatin, atorvastatin, pravastatin (Pravachol®), lovastatin (Altoprev®), and fluvastatin (Lescol®).
-However, only simvastatin and atorvastatin were ranked as highly protective; the others showed a much weaker predicted effect, even though all statins share a common, well-defined mechanism of action against their target.
+The Wyss team utilized NeMoCAD to evaluate 2,436 drugs and found that a subset of statin drugs was predicted to restore a COVID-19 state to a healthy state.
+These statins included simvastatin, atorvastatin, pravastatin (Pravachol®), lovastatin (Altoprev®), and fluvastatin (Lescol®).
+However, only simvastatin and atorvastatin were ranked as highly protective, while the others showed a much weaker predicted effect, despite all statins sharing a common, well-defined mechanism of action against their target.

-These observations and similar in vitro experimental data led the Wyss team to conclude that statins varied sufficiently in their effects against SARS-CoV-2 to warrant a deeper dive to determine which individual drugs could potentially treat COVID-19.
+Based on these observations and in vitro experimental data, the Wyss team concluded that statins had varying effects against SARS-CoV-2, suggesting that a more detailed investigation was necessary to identify which individual drugs could potentially be used to treat COVID-19.

-Meanwhile, other scientists around the world studying COVID-19 started to publish research showing that patients taking statins seemed to be protected against the worst effects of SARS-CoV-2 infection.
-But these studies had classified the entire category of “statins” as effective, while the Wyss team knew from their NeMoCAD studies that it was highly likely that only a subset of statins were actually protective.
+However, other scientists studying COVID-19 worldwide began to publish research indicating that patients taking statins appeared to be shielded from the severe effects of SARS-CoV-2 infection.
+Nevertheless, these studies had classified the entire category of "statins" as effective, whereas the Wyss team knew from their NeMoCAD studies that it was highly probable that only a subset of statins were genuinely protective.

-Co-senior author Richard Novak, Ph.D. reached out to teams at Stanford University and UCSF that had published some of this work on statins, proposing that they collaborate with the Wyss researchers to unravel the distinct effects of specific statins within their dataset.
-Novak recognized two features of this patient population that made it especially optimal for further study: people taking statins had similar risk factor profiles (i.e., high cholesterol), and doctors prescribe statins interchangeably, effectively randomizing which patients had received which statin.
+Co-senior author Richard Novak, Ph.D. contacted teams at Stanford University and UCSF that had released research on statins, suggesting that they team up with the Wyss scientists to explore the distinct effects of specific statins within their dataset.
+Novak identified two characteristics of this patient population that made it especially ideal for additional research: individuals taking statins had comparable risk factor profiles, such as high cholesterol, and doctors prescribed statins interchangeably, which effectively randomized which patients had received which statin.

 One drug comes out on top

-Additional in vitro studies in living cells found that only simvastatin strongly inhibited the virus’ ability to infect non-human primate cells; the other statins tested were either ineffective or toxic at the dose required to achieve any effect.
-Simvastatin also inhibited the infection of human cells with a related coronavirus known as OC43 and reduced the levels of multiple inflammatory cytokines without causing toxicity.
-The results from both the patient data and the in vitro studies also largely matched NeMoCAD’s original predictions about which statins would be effective against SARS-CoV-2 infection.
+These in vitro studies suggest that simvastatin may have a potent inhibitory effect on SARS-CoV-2 and related coronaviruses, as well as the ability to reduce inflammatory cytokines without causing toxicity.
+The results also support the predictive power of NeMoCAD in identifying potential drug candidates for COVID-19 treatment.

-“Thanks to the availability of large amounts of clinical patient data and the Wyss Institute’s multidisciplinary capabilities, we were able to go deeper than previous studies by using multiple models and types of analysis to determine how different statins affect rates of infection and the body’s immune response,” said Novak, who was a Lead Staff Engineer at the Wyss Institute when the research was performed.
-“Ultimately, this paper demonstrates how we can combine the diverse tools we have in the lab in a deliberate manner to better understand how drugs work and enable more rapid repurposing for future pandemics or other clinical needs.”
-Novak is currently the CEO and co-founder of Unravel Biosciences.
+"Thanks to the vast clinical data and multidisciplinary capabilities of the Wyss Institute, we delved deeper than previous studies, utilizing diverse models and analyses to determine how various statins impact infection rates and the immune response.
+Ultimately, this study showcases how we can systematically combine tools in the lab to improve drug understanding and expedite repurposing for pandemics or other clinical demands." commented Novak, the former Lead Staff Engineer at Wyss Institute.
+He is currently the CEO and co-founder of Unravel Biosciences.

-The Wyss team is continuing to use this approach to uncover drugs that can be repurposed for various uses, including putting tissues or whole organisms into a state of biological “suspended animation” to extend the amount of time they can survive before getting treatment.
+The Wyss group is persisting in utilizing this methodology to unearth drugs that can be repurposed for diverse applications, including inducing biological "suspended animation" in tissues or entire organisms to extend the duration for which they can subsist before receiving therapy.

-“Drugs are approved for a single use in the human body, but the existence of what we commonly call ‘side effects’ for nearly every medication strongly suggests that these compounds actually affect multiple biological systems,” said corresponding author and leader of the DARPA COVID-19 program, Donald Ingber, M.D., Ph.D., who is the Wyss Institute’s Founding Director, Judah Folkman Professor of Vascular Biology at Boston Children's Hospital and Harvard Medical School, and Hansjörg Wyss Professor of Bioinspired Engineering at Harvard John A. Paulson School of Engineering and Applied Sciences.
-“Studies like this one are a very clear demonstration that off-target effects of FDA-approved drugs can and should be characterized and harnessed in useful ways to address pressing problems in human health.”
+"Medications are typically approved for singular purposes in the human body, yet the presence of commonly referred to 'side effects' for almost all drugs strongly implies that these compounds impact multiple biological systems," said Donald Ingber, M.D., Ph.D., corresponding author and leader of the DARPA COVID-19 program, and Founding Director of the Wyss Institute.
+He is also the Judah Folkman Professor of Vascular Biology at Boston Children's Hospital and Harvard Medical School, and the Hansjörg Wyss Professor of Bioinspired Engineering at Harvard John A. Paulson School of Engineering and Applied Sciences.
+"Research such as this one provides a clear demonstration that the off-target effects of FDA-approved drugs can and should be characterized and utilized in practical ways to tackle pressing health issues in humans."

-Additional authors of the paper are co-first author Tomiko Oskotsky, co-senior author Marina Sirota, Idit Kosti, and Brian Le from UCSF; Ivana Marić, Ronald Wong, and David Stevenson from Stanford University; current Wyss Institute members Viktor Horvath, Pranav Prabhala, Girija Goyal, Ken Carlson, Melissa Rodas, and Brooke Furlong; former Wyss Institute members Shruti Kaushal, Takako Takeda, Rani Powers, and Mercy Soong; and James Logue, Holly Hammond, and Matthew Frieman from the University of Maryland.
+The paper also includes contributions from Tomiko Oskotsky and Marina Sirota as co-first and co-senior authors, respectively, along with Idit Kosti and Brian Le from UCSF, and Ivana Marić, Ronald Wong, and David Stevenson from Stanford University.
+Other authors include current Wyss Institute members Viktor Horvath, Pranav Prabhala, Girija Goyal, Ken Carlson, Melissa Rodas, and Brooke Furlong, as well as former Wyss Institute members Shruti Kaushal, Takako Takeda, Rani Powers, and Mercy Soong.
+The University of Maryland's James Logue, Holly Hammond, and Matthew Frieman also contributed to the study.

-This research was supported by DARPA under Cooperative Agreement HR0011-20-2-0040, the Wyss Institute for Biologically Inspired Engineering at Harvard University the Christopher Hess Research Fund, the University of California, San Francisco, Program for Breakthrough Biomedical Research, grant T32GM007618 from the Medical Scientist Training Program, and grant R35GM138353 from the National Institutes of Health.
+The research discussed in the article received funding from various sources, including the Defense Advanced Research Projects Agency (DARPA), the Wyss Institute for Biologically Inspired Engineering at Harvard University, the Christopher Hess Research Fund, the University of California, San Francisco (UCSF) Program for Breakthrough Biomedical Research, the Medical Scientist Training Program, and the National Institutes of Health (NIH).

 MEDIA CONTACTRegister for reporter access to contact details